 Advice and Overview

 NERSC provides many facilities for storing data and performing analysis.
 However, transfering data - whether over the wide area network or with NERSC - can be expensive and time consuming.
 This page explains the mechanisms NERSC provides to move your data from one place to another.
-A good strategy, once your data is resident at NERSC, is to perform your analysis in situ, rather than transfering the data elsewhere for analysis.
+A good strategy, once your data is resident at NERSC, is to perform your analysis in situ, rather than transferring the data elsewhere for analysis.
 The NERSC consultant can help you formulate plans for efficient data management.

-Data can be transfered to and from NERSC using Globus Online, gridftp, scp, sftp, bbcp, and HPSS tools.
+Data can be transferred to and from NERSC using Globus Online, gridftp, scp, sftp, bbcp, and HPSS tools.
 NERSC also provides an easy way for research teams to share data through via the web from their project directories.

 To facilitation WAN data transfers, NERSC provides dedicated Data Transfer Nodes, which are optimized for bandwidth and have direct access to most of the NERSC file systems.
 File transfer bandwidth is also optimized for transferring files between ORNL and NERSC.